-Land use designations for North Richmond are shown on the land use map.
+Land use designations for North Richmond are shown on the Land Use Map and defined in the Land Use Element.
 The area south of Wildcat Creek is the heart of the community.
 In that area, land use designations plan for the continuation of residential uses at a range of densities supported by local-serving commercial development.
-The Town Center designation along Fred Jackson Way envisions a combination of affordable, multi-family residential units and ground-level retail and office uses.
+The Mixed Use designations along Fred Jackson Way and Chesley Avenue envision a combination of affordable, multi-family residential units and ground-level retail and office uses.

-North of Wildcat Creek and along the railroad tracks, there is extensive existing industrial development, which is supported by the commercial processing designation.
-Land use designations also reflect existing public uses, including Verde Elementary School and an East Bay Municipal Utility District water treatment facility.
+North of Wildcat Creek and along the railroad tracks, there is extensive existing industrial development, which is supported by the Light Industrial designation.
+Land use designations also reflect existing public uses, including Verde Elementary School, East Bay Municipal Utility District water treatment facility, and the West Contra Costa Landfill.